-Two versions of this movie exist.
-One with the voice acting done in Chile for Chilean audiences, and one with voice acting done in Mexico for Latin American audiences outside Chile.
-Of all the actors, Cristián de la Fuente and Coco Legrand are the only ones who voice their respective characters in both versions of the film.
+The original dub was done in Mexico for Latin-American audiences, but there's also a dub done in Chile for Chilean audiences.
+Of all the actors, Cristián de la Fuente and Coco Legrand are the only ones who voice their respective characters in both versions.
 See more »

 After seeing the trailer, I found the voices unbearable; an insult to the fans of Condorito, a Chilean characters who eats "porotos" and speak, well, Chilean Spanish in the comic strips.
 It's like hearing Cantinflas with a porteño (Buenos Aires) accent, or Mafalda speaking andaluz.
 When will filmmekars learn to be respectful of dialectal diversity in the Spanish language?
 Yes, there is a branch of Linguistics named Dialectology, which aught to be taught in acting and film schools in Latin America.
 I'm Mexican but, still, ¡exijo una explicación!